Jellxy/Key-Randomiser/README.md

 # Requirements

-The 'keyboard' module - download with pip install keyboard Python 3.7+
+The 'keyboard' module - download with 'pip install keyboard'

+Python 3.7+

 # Usage

-Run Key randomiser.py and any letter you type will be replaced by a word starting with that letter.
+Run 'Key randomiser.py' and any letter you type will be replaced by a word starting with that letter.